 The half-day workshop begins with presentations from the invited guests, each of whom will be asked to make a formal presentation of their thoughts on the strengths of the draft and areas for further development.
 The author responds, and an open discussion with the group follows, continuing over a working lunch.

 Workshops are closed, and groups are limited to 15 total participants, selected by the author.

-Since Fall 2020, the workshops have taken place via Zoom; participants value the stimulating and substantive discussions, and authors find them rewarding.
-In Fall 2021, we hope to resume in-person workshops if health and safety guidelines allow; nevertheless, please note that travel may still be restricted for health or budgetary reasons, and non-local guests will probably continue to participate virtually.
+Since Fall 2020, a dozen workshops have taken place via Zoom; participants valued the stimulating and substantive discussions, and authors found them rewarding.
+In 2022-23, we hope to resume some in-person workshops if health and safety guidelines allow.
 If you have questions about workshop arrangements during these unprecedented times, please contact Sylvia Miller at the email below.

 Proposals should focus on scholarly manuscripts being produced with the aim to secure a publishing contract.
 One workshop per year may be dedicated to digital or multi-modal projects.

 Authors and their projects will be selected based on the potential significance of the finished work to the field in question, and the potential impact of the work on the author’s career.
 The applicant’s academic accomplishments will also be taken into account.
 Workshop proposals must include the following components: